-An example of this has been how we have taught swimming since (2019/20).
-Rather than 6 weeks of swimming teaching, we have doubled this to a whole term (at least 10 weeks).
-The progression of strong, weaker and non-swimmers is marked.
-We aim to continue to do this in 2022/23 so that pupils will become more competent and stronger swimmers by the time they reach Year 6.
+An example of this has been how we have taught swimming this academic year (2019/20).
+Rather than 6 weeks of swimming teaching, we doubled this for a whole term.
+The progression of strong, weaker and non-swimmers was marked.
+Pupils were visibly delighted with their own progress and competence and confidence levels rose significantly.
+We will be taking this forward in coming years which will show more competent and strong swimmers by the pupils reach Year 6.

 By the end of each key stage, pupils are expected to know, apply and understand the skills and processes specified in the relevant programme of study.
 At Powerstock School, we use assessment for learning (AFL) and summative assessments to determine children's understanding, ability and progress.
-This informs teachers' future planning.
+This inform teachers' future planning.
 Learning walls are used to monitor the progress of children throughout their primary school career and children have the opportunity to review and assess their own work and learning.